frbelli/ClaudeSkills/Sound Design/references/synths/Elektron-Digitone-II-Complete-Reference.md

 | **AMP ENV A/D/S/R** | Amplitude envelope |
 | **LFO DESTINATION** | Assignable modulation to Index or Shape |

+> [!TIP]
-> Tip: For lush evolving pads, modulate “WAVETONE INDEX” with a slow triangle LFO and use LP4 filter with moderate resonance.
+> > Tip: For lush evolving pads, modulate “WAVETONE INDEX” with a slow triangle LFO and use LP4 filter with moderate resonance.

 ---